YuriLopess/Startup_Web/README.md

 * **React:** JavaScript library for building user interfaces, enabling the creation of reusable components and dynamic UIs with efficient rendering

+* **EmailJS:** Service for sending emails directly from your web app, allowing integration with contact forms and other email-related features without needing a backend.

 <h2>Installation:</h2>

 To install the project, you can download it as a .zip file or clone it directly from GitHub.